themightyoarfish/sick_scan/README.md

+# About this fork

+The original source code has two issues for our use case

+1. Timeouts on opening and reading from TCP sockets is unreasonably large, so it would take many minutes to recover from a network outage between host and scanner.
+2. The node state machine loops over the `scanner_finalize` state when the connection is lost, and never exits the loop.
+To recover after power cycle, the scanner must be initialized via ColA again.
+This did not happen.

+The changes can be summarized thusly:

+1. Reduce timeouts on sockets to fail fast
+2. Make the `sick_generic_caller` node exit when it reaches the `scanner_finalize` state, so it can be restarted (automatically by ROS) and thus retry the initialization sequence.

+Despite this, it's not instantaneous.
+The scanners need a few seconds to start and the node will try and fail a few times before initialization finally completes.

+Recovery is very fast after loss of network, but can take up to a few minutes after power loss.

+---

 # sick_scan

 This stack provides a ROS driver for the SICK lidar and radar sensors mentioned in the following list.